LASIK Eye Surgery in Burnsville, MN

 Imagine waking up and seeing your alarm clock, or going about each day without the hassle of contact lens cases, messy solutions and dry eyes.
 Visualize a world that you can fully see, all the time.

 Is LASIK right for you?

-The only way to know for sure if you are a candidate is to have a free consultation.
-Dr. Carlson will present you with your options including LASIK, LASEK, or PRK, and give you the information you need to select the procedure that is best for you and your vision.
-You will also have an opportunity to meet with our patient care coordinator to schedule a procedure if you are ready to proceed with laser vision correction.
+The only way to know for sure if you are a candidate is to have a free consultation. with our Lasik Surgeon, Dr. Carlson.
+He will present you with your options including LASIK, LASEK, or PRK, and give you the information you need to select the procedure that is best for you and your vision.
+You will also have an opportunity to meet with our patient care coordinator to schedule the procedure if you are ready to proceed with laser vision correction.

 We have an all-inclusive price at Claris Eye Care & LASIK.
 The cost of your procedure includes:

 - Pre and post-operative care with your surgeon